yasdpt/TeleChat/README.md

-# telechat
+# Tele Chat

-Messenger with Flutter and Supabase as backend for Android, IOS.
+Messenger with Flutter and Supabase as backend for Android and IOS.